 Reading on the Rails- March 7, Railroad Museum of PA

 Children are given their very own cardboard suitcase which they use to travel from story to story collecting stickers along the way.
 Guest readers from local businesses will read stories throughout the day amongst the historic trains.
-While at the event guest can also explore the rest of the museum.
+While at the event, guests can also explore the rest of the museum.

 See a Show-